-Any commercial and residential roof should protect its occupants from any kind of unpredictable weather.
+Any commercial and residential roof should protect its occupants from any kind of unpredictable weather by conducting a regular inspection.
 To make sure that your roof is in its best condition, you need to have it periodically checked by commercial roofing contractors who can conduct a professional inspection.
 Doing this also helps check and repair any damage found during the inspection.
 To have a better understanding of how a professional contractor inspects your roof, here’s what you’ll need to know.

 Structural Inspection – Your roof will be inspected for any visible signs of uneven roof planes and sagging.
 Masonry chimneys will be inspected for any sign of cracks, crumbling grout and other damage to their chimney caps.
 They’ll also take a closer look at the condition of the soffit, fascia and gutter system.
 Your roof’s interiors will be inspected as well, especially the attic’s ventilation.
 Any sign of improper venting can lead to heat and moisture buildup, which deteriorates the roof’s inner structure prematurely.